Car Accident Lawyer in Indianapolis, IN

 The above list of causes of car accidents is not inclusive, but it does highlight the most common reasons that car accidents occur.
 Driver fatigue, poor road or weather conditions, and more can all also contribute to or cause a car accident.

 Indiana Car Insurance and Fault Laws

-After a car accident occurs in Indianapolis, one of of the most important things that a driver can do is know how the law works in regarding to filing a car insurance claim and recovering compensation.
-Indiana is a fault based insurance state.
+After a car accident occurs in Indianapolis, one of the most important things that a driver can do is know how the law works in regards to filing a car insurance claim and recovering compensation.
+Indiana is a fault-based insurance state.
 This means that the state follows a traditional tort system, and that drivers are responsible for paying for the injuries they cause.

 Property damage liability insurance works the same way – the at-fault driver’s insurance company will pay for any damage to property incurred by the not-at-fault driver.
 The minimum amount of this type of insurance that a driver must carry is $10,000.

 Insurance companies are also required to offer drivers underinsured/uninsured motorist coverage, although this coverage type may be rejected in writing.
-Uninsured/underinsured motorist coverage helps to pay for your injuries and property damage in the event that you are involved in a wreck with another driver who was at fault, but does not have adequate insurance to pay for your damages.
+Uninsured/underinsured motorist coverage helps to pay for your injuries and property damage if you are involved in a wreck with another driver who was at fault, but does not have adequate insurance to pay for your damages.